Early Literacy Summit 2020: A Vision for the Future

 Fostering STEAM – Kendra Davey, Pima County Public Library

 Are you feeling a little leery of adding STEM (science, technology, engineering, math) activities to your program lineup?
 Are you a little weary of hearing how important STEM learning is?
 Does the thought of adding math activities make you feel a little teary?
+Are you wondering how the A for Art is related to everything else?
 If that is the case, this session is for you.
-Using engaging, easy, hands-on activities, you will learn the STEM mindsets that support STEM learning.
+Using engaging, easy, hands-on art activities, you will learn the STEAM mindsets that support STEM learning.
 Fostering STEM mindsets is a critical aspect of successful STEM learning.
 STEM mindsets foster curiosity, encourage a willingness to take risks, give permission not to “know” the answer, use active listening, employ critical thinking, and approach life with a growth mindset.
 With an understanding in how to nurture these mindsets in children and ourselves, STEM learning becomes joyful and FUN!